By Matt Marine

 - I’m an engineer.

-- I dabble in lots of things.
+- I dabble in lots of things including writing, photography and short films.

-- I have MCS and/or mold poisoning
+- I have MCS (Multiple Chemical Sensitivity)

 That's me in a nutshell.
 Nothing special.
 I'm not an athlete or a genius.
 And I don't crave adrenaline.
 In fact, I lead a fairly boring life (remember that I'm an engineer).

 Then what the heck am I doing developing an outdoor adventure site?
 Good question.
-Now, go back and read the first two facts about me .
+Now, go back and read the first two facts about me.
 I love exploring Arizona's seemingly endless outdoor adventures.

-I have published three articles for Arizona Highways magazine.
+Published three articles for Arizona Highways magazine.

 - The first one was on Geocaching.
 It took almost three years for that to happen.
 They were concerned about some of the bad publicity Geocaching was receiving at the time.